 • Follow the recipe: Baking is tricky and so is protein baking.
 Do not sub liquid sweetener with dry sugar, swap flours or use plant-based protein powder.

-Variations and Fun Additions
+Variations and Additions

 These high protein muffins are great for meal prep not only for breakfast, but for a healthy post workout or after school snack.

 They are also easy to customize to your liking while using what you have at home.
-With endless mix-in options, here are some yummy ideas.
+With endless mix-in options, here are some yummy ideas:

 • Make them crunchy: Throw in some chopped walnuts or pecans for a bit of crunch.
-You can mix them in the batter or sprinkle them on top.
+You can mix them in the batter or sprinkle on top.

 • Muffins with warming spices: Add nutmeg for a cozy flavor.
-Or swap the cinnamon for pumpkin pie spice, gingerbread, or even a chai spice mix.
+Or swap the cinnamon for pumpkin pie spice, or even a chai spice mix.

 • Chocolate protein muffins: Everyone loves chocolate!
 Use chocolate protein powder instead of vanilla protein powder.

-How to Store and Reheat Protein Muffins
+How to Store and Reheat

 Freeze: Make sure they are completely cooled before placing them in a large freezer bag.
 Remove as much air as possible and freeze for up to 3 months.